Canada, Prince Edward Island: Island Walking Tour

 A 10-minute transfer takes you to a remote beach from where you can walk along the beautifully empty strand into Greenwich Dunes National Park, home to floating boardwalks and amazing beaches – a highlight of the whole north coast.
 BLD

-A 40-minute transfer takes you to Bothwell Beach for a one-way walk on Singing Sands 4km to Basin Head.
+A short transfer takes you to the lighthouse at East Point, then to Bothwell Beach for a one-way walk on Singing Sands 4km to Basin Head.
 There is a café and a fisheries museum, as well as a wonderful opportunity for bridge jumping!
-Afterwards, enjoy a final walk along Little Harbour Beach and Black Pond bird sanctuary, then transfer 45-minutes back Charlottetown where your tour concludes by 4pm.
+Afterwards, enjoy a final walk along Little Harbour Beach and Black Pond bird sanctuary, then transfer 45-minutes back Charlottetown.
 BL

 All details and pricing are subject to change without notice.